ciromattia/kcc/README.md

 - `kcc_macos_arm_*.*.*.dmg` (recent Mac with Apple Silicon M1 chip or later)
 - `kcc_macos_i386_*.*.*.dmg` (older Mac with Intel chip macOS 12+)

+There are also legacy macOS 10.14+ and Windows 7 experimental versions available.

 The `c2e` and `c2p` versions are command line tools for power users.

-On Windows 11, you may need to run in compatibility mode for an older Windows version.

 On Mac, right click open to get past the security warning.

-There are also legacy macOS 10.14+ and Windows 7 versions available.

 For flatpak, Docker, and AppImage versions, refer to the wiki: https://github.com/ciromattia/kcc/wiki/Installation